depthstoheights/Gratitude-Garden/README.md

-# Complete Learning Assessment System

-**Personalized learning style assessment and dynamic study planner for optimized academic growth.**

-This interactive web app helps users identify their unique learning style and build a customized study schedule based on their strengths, goals, and available time.
-Designed for Depths to Heights Ministry, it supports intentional learning through faith-integrated productivity tools.
+# Gratitude Garden

+**Interactive devotional app for cultivating biblical gratitude through daily reflection and visual growth.**

+Gratitude Garden helps users build a consistent gratitude habit rooted in Scripture.
+Designed for all ages, this app blends spiritual reflection with playful interaction, encouraging users to recognize God’s goodness in everyday life.

 ---

-## 🧠 Learning Style Assessment

-- ✅ 20-question comprehensive quiz covering:
+## 🌟 Key Features

+- 🌱 Progressive gratitude exercises:
+  - Start with 3 gifts
+  - Watch your garden grow
+  - Reflect deeply with scripture prompts

-  - Visual
+- 🌸 Visual garden builder:
+  - Interactive flower planting animations
+  - Floating heart effects for positive reinforcement

+- 📤 Sharing options:
+  - Share gratitude entries via text, social media, or email

-  - Auditory
+- 📊 Session tracking:
-  - Reading/Writing
+  - Seed counting system
-  - Kinesthetic modalities
-- 📊 Intelligent scoring algorithm calculates percentages across all styles
-- 🧭 Personalized results with detailed breakdowns and primary style identification
-- 💾 Progress saving — users can resume assessments if interrupted
+  - Daily streaks and milestone celebrations

 ---

-## 📅 Personalized Study Planner

-- 🗓️ Dynamic schedule generation based on:
-  - Available time
-  - Study goals
-  - Subjects and deadlines
-- 🎯 Learning style integration — study methods matched to assessment results
-- 🔄 Flexible planning for:
-  - Exam prep
-  - Skill building
-  - Daily review
-  - Project work
-- ⏱️ Time management optimization:
-  - Break scheduling
-  - Productivity tips
-  - Faith-based encouragement prompts
+## 📖 Biblical Foundation

+- **1 Thessalonians 5:18** — “Give thanks in all circumstances…”
+- **James 1:17** — “Every good and perfect gift is from above…”
+- **Colossians 3:15** — “Let the peace of Christ rule in your hearts… and be thankful.”

+This app encourages users to:
+- Recognize God as the source of all good gifts
+- Practice daily thanksgiving for heart transformation
+- Share blessings to uplift others
+- Find God’s goodness even in challenges

 ---

-## 🙏 Biblical Integration

-Inspired by:
-- **Proverbs 4:7** — “Wisdom is supreme; therefore get wisdom.
-Though it cost all you have, get understanding.”
-- **Colossians 3:23** — “Whatever you do, work at it with all your heart, as working for the Lord…”

-This tool encourages stewardship of time, intentional learning, and spiritual growth through disciplined study.

----

 ## 🛠️ Technical Details

-- File: `learning-assessment-planner.html`
+- File: `gratitude-garden.html`
 - Format: Single-file HTML with embedded CSS/JS
 - Responsive design for desktop and mobile
 - Local storage for privacy and progress tracking